About

 Michael Jackson

-The King of Pop stays at Raffles during his Dangerous world tour, accompanied by his good friend Elizabeth Taylor.
-At Michael Jackson's personal request, Singapore's tourism icon, Ah Meng the orang utan, is brought to the hotel to spend some time with him by the pool.
+The King of Pop stays at Raffles during his "Dangerous" world tour, accompanied by his good friend Elizabeth Taylor.
+At Michael Jackson's personal request, Singapore's tourism icon, Ah Meng the orang utan, was brought to the hotel to spend some time with him by the pool.

 1996